 To achieve a good night’s rest, it’s crucial to avoid stimulants like alcohol and caffeine, limit blue light exposure from digital devices, and maintain a consistent bedtime routine.

-In addition, consuming plenty of sleep-promoting foods and taking magnesium and zinc can support restful sleep and help extend deep sleep phases linked to better brain cleansing.
+In addition, consuming plenty of sleep-promoting foods rich in magnesium and zinc can support restful sleep and help extend deep sleep phases linked to better brain cleansing.

 2. Reduce stress